 At this point in the customer lifecycle, it’s crucial to emphasize the value you are delivering because they’ve committed to more than simply a transaction—they’ve engaged in a relationship with you.
 However, it doesn’t end there—you still have to keep them happy to retain their loyalty.
 That’s where the next stage begins.

 The retention stage of the customer life cycle is pretty self-explanatory.
 Here, you want to do what you can to gain their continued loyalty as a customer.

 Finding out the customer’s perspective and understanding their feelings is the first step toward customer retention.
 In this stage, you get in touch with them to see if they’re satisfied with the service or product they received.

 You can also conduct customer satisfaction surveys, calculate your client retention rate, and launch a “customer’s voice” initiative to get sufficient information to sustainably enhance your offerings and the quality of your customer support.

 This customer lifecycle stage is where you can provide your consumers with exclusive benefits unavailable to the general public.
 The ability to reach an expert at any time, price reductions, and rewards for referring friends are all incentives that may transform a buyer into an advocate for your business.

+Brand loyalty is what every business wants in a customer because these are the people who will help bring in new customers.
 The end game is to have satisfied consumers willing to sing your praises.
 At this point, you want to ensure that your customers are happy with your products or services and are eager to spread the word about them through social media recommendations or online reviews.